Kei Kamara: International career

 An international since 2008, Kamara was dropped from the national team set-up for "disciplinary reasons" in August 2019.
 He was recalled later that month.
 He retired from international duty in November 2019, blaming in part new manager Sellas Tetteh.
 Tetteh defended himself.
 Kamara later returned to the national team set-up and on 12 June 2021 Kamara scored the only goal for Sierra Leone in a victory against Benin which qualified Sierra Leone for the 2021 Africa Cup of Nations, their first since 1996.

-On 21 April 2022, Kamara announced his retirement from international football.
+On 21 April 2022, Kamara once again announced his retirement from international football.
+He came out of retirement for a second time in November 2024 at the age of 40 to play against Chad in Sierra Leone's penultimate 2025 Africa Cup of Nations qualification game.

 Personal life

 Kamara earned his U.S. citizenship in 2006.
 He is married and has three children.